RejsRejsRejs » Destinations » Asia » South Korea » Seoul: An Insider Guide to the Heart of South Korea

 If you are fresh on more cafe experiences, then Seoul abounds with cafes.
 Here you will find everything from the modern international chains to small fine local cafés, which are reminiscent of a sidewalk café in Paris.

-Seoul also excels at the special niche cafes, for example in the field of animals.
-A personal favorite is a cat cafe located on Sinchonnyeok-ro Street near Ewha University.
-The café is built and functions as a completely normal café, and the clientele is usually younger people from the four universities nearby, who come to drink coffee and read homework - surrounded by cats.
-I spent many afternoons at this cafe with a smoothie in hand, a book on the table and a cat in my lap.
+The café is set up and functions like a completely normal café, and the clientele are mostly younger people from the four nearby universities who come to drink coffee and study homework.
+Surrounded by cats.
+I spent many afternoons in this café with a smoothie in hand, a book on the table and a cat on my lap.

-Finally, there is also a completely unique cafe: One with sheep!
-It is located in Hongdae, and here at the Nature Café you can come in and visit the cutest lambs.
-Although all the animal cafés have separate areas where the animals can go when they have enough of us humans, the sheep are locked inside a separate room.
+Although all the animal cafes have separate areas where the animals can go when they have had enough of us humans, the sheep are locked in a separate room.
 Here you can - under the owner's supervision - be allowed to pet and feed the sheep.
-They come directly from the country and come in shifts to the city so it does not become too much for the little lambs.
+They come directly from the country and take turns coming to the city, so that it is not too much for the little lambs.

 The owner started the café because some of the little lambs were having a hard time in their flocks and he had to use an excuse to take them to work, and that's how Nature Café came to be.
 An ingenious solution for him and a completely unique experience for you.